About Sleep Apnea Treatment

 How is Sleep Apnea diagnosed?

-Medical history of the person and family is considered to diagnose whether the disturbance in sleep is due to sleep apnea or either due to some other condition.
+The medical history of the person and family is considered to diagnose whether the disturbance in sleep is due to sleep apnea or some other condition.
 The person is physically examined and evaluated for the potential symptoms.
 Considering the symptoms, a recommendation is made to see a sleep specialist.

 How Sleep Apnea Affects Your Life

 Sleep is a critical factor that determines the status of your overall health.
 Everyone wants to be efficient and active in their daily routine.
 Sleep apnea is very common and causes people to develop a number of health problems like high blood pressure, headaches, chest pain, memory loss, and low testosterone.
 Moreover, sleep apnea patients also suffer from emotional disturbances like depression, anxiety, and dizziness.
-Weight gain is also a prominent problem that sleep apnea patients suffer through.
-Inactivity and dizziness cause them to gain significant weight which further gives rise to other health conditions such as obesity.
+Weight gain is also a prominent problem that sleep apnea patients suffer from.
+The inactivity and dizziness cause them to gain significant weight which further gives rise to other health conditions.

 Sleep apnea declines the overall quality of life.
 Sleep apnea patients experience a similar reduction in quality of life like hypertension and diabetes patients.
 Sleepiness forms the major issue.
 Patients usually feel sleepy during the daytime which makes it extremely difficult for them to manage their work.
 Lack of sleep causes them to feel the significant emotional burden.
 It is possible that patients with sleep apnea may eventually fall asleep in rare conditions such as driving a car, on a telephone call, or while watching television.
-They feel tiresome and feel as unsuitable to participate in the society.
-The level of depression and memory issues they face also make them vulnerable.
+They feel tiresome and unable to participate in social activities.
+The level of depression and memory issues they face also makes them vulnerable.
 They find it difficult to maintain their focus and concentration.
 Their family life becomes disturbed since depression makes it increasingly difficult for them to maintain their relationships and show their engagement in the social activities.
-Low testosterone forms a significant threat to the family life of individuals causing them to suffer emotional trauma and depression.
+Low testosterone levels forms a significant threat to the family life of individuals causing them to suffer emotional pain and depression.